 I’ve never been in an accident before.
 I was hesitant about making a claim but First Personal Injury sorted it all out and explained everything.

 See more testimonials

-Schools, universities, councils, private landowners and whole host of other bodies can organise sporting events; in each case they have responsibilities in terms of health and safety.
-If the host of a sporting event has has not observed the relevant health and safety regulations, and this has caused your accident, you could have a valid injury claim against them.
+Schools, universities, councils, private landowners and a whole host of other bodies can organise sporting events; in each case, they have responsibilities in terms of health and safety.
+If the host of a sporting event has not observed the relevant health and safety regulations, and this has caused your accident, you could have a valid injury claim against them.